RTS: AI & Gameplay Systems

 The Challenge

-Develop an RTS game featuring intelligent enemy AI, complex unit management, real-time player interactions, and scalable building systems.
-The AI needed to make strategic decisions across multiple priorities while maintaining 60+ FPS performance with hundreds of active units and real-time player commands.
+Develop a real-time strategy game with intelligent enemy AI, building systems, and complex unit management.
+The AI needed to prioritize resources, defense, and offense across a multi-layer decision system while maintaining 60+ FPS performance with hundreds of active agents, real-time combat, and live player commands.

 What I Built